You are here

 Many people feel self-conscious about cleanliness during anal play.
 Washing the anal area with gentle soap and water before anal play is enough to be clean for sex.
 Some people will gently insert their finger a couple inches into their rectum to help clean it while they are in the shower.

-Some people choose to use a douche (enema) before anal play.
+Some people choose to douche before anal play.
 This is personal choice and it is not necessary for enjoying anal play.
-While using a douche can clean the rectum more thoroughly, it can also strip away the protective mucous that coats the inside of the rectum.
+While douching can clean the rectum more thoroughly, it can also strip away the protective mucous that coats the inside of the rectum.
 This can cause some inflammation and increase the chances of tissue tearing, which increases the chances of getting or passing STIs.

-If you choose to douche, use lots of lube as well as condoms or other barriers to prevent STI transmission.
+If you choose to douche, use lots of lube as well as condoms/barriers for sex to prevent STI transmission.
 Lastly, if you choose to douche, it is recommended to do it several hours before you are planning anal play so that you do not need to have an urgent bowel movement during sex.

-- Anal Pleasure and Health by Jack Morin
+Anal Pleasure and Health: A guide for men, women and couples by Jack Morin